urbit/tlon.io/content/dev/dev-guide.md

    - Note: For desks without a docket file (and therefore without a tile and glob), users cannot install them through the web interface.
 Instead remote users can install it from the dojo with `|install ~our-ship %desk-name`.
 - In the browser, navigate to http://localhost:8081 and login with `~bus`'s code which can be found by running `+code` in the dojo for `bus`.
 In this case, the default is `riddec-bicrym-ridlev-pocsef`.
 Next, type `~zod/` in the search bar, and it should pop up a list of `~zod`'s published apps, which in this case is our `Hello` app.
 - When we click on the app, it'll show some of the information from the clauses in the docket file.
-- Click `Get App` and it'll ask as if we want to install it.
+- Click `Get App`.
+It'll ask as if we want to install it.
-- Finally, click `Get "Hello"` and it'll be installed as a tile on `~bus` which can then be opened.
+- Finally, click `Get "Hello"`.
+It'll be installed as a tile on `~bus` which can then be opened.

 ##### Summary and links